ryansolid/selectorize/README.md

 This is not much more than a gist currently.
 Still needs to benchmark to see if the performance completely invalidates the usefulness.

-While applicable to redux and the like, what influenced this library was the thought that similar techniques could be used to auto memoize render trees in a way similar to fine grained change detection libraries for non-fine grained immutable approaches as an alternative to techniques used by virtual dom libraries.
+While applicable to redux and the like, what influenced this library was the thought that this technique could be used to auto memoize render trees in a way similar to fine grained change detection libraries for non-fine grained immutable approaches as an alternative to techniques used by virtual dom libraries and without the creation/teardown overhead of subscriptions.